quzeem91/forggith-bi-performance-tracker/README.md

 ### Overview of Findings

-Forggith Pharmaceuticals experienced steady revenue growth from 2022 through 2024, peaking at **$2.93 billion**, before encountering a slight contraction in 2025, with revenue declining to **$2.66 billion**.
-Despite this dip, each year recorded revenue above target, although **target achievement fell from 141.8% in 2022 to 109.7% in 2025**, signaling a deceleration in growth momentum.
+Forggith Pharmaceuticals saw consistent revenue growth from 2022 to 2024, peaking at **$2.93 billion**, before falling slightly to **$2.66 billion** in 2025, though revenue exceeded targets each year. <br>

-During the same period, **sales volume declined year-over-year**, from **56,486 units in 2022 to 51,193 units in 2025**, alongside a drop in the number of active distributors from **14 to just 7**.
-This significant shrinking of the distribution footprint negatively impacted sales volume and revenue by 2025.
+Sales volume and distributor count declined steadily, with active distributors halving from **14** in 2022 to **7** by 2025, yet **90%** of total revenue was driven by just six distributors.
+This concentrated revenue reliance, paired with shrinking distribution, signals potential risk to sustained growth.

 Below is the **Sales Performance Overview** page from the Power BI dashboard.
 Additional report pages with further breakdowns are included throughout this report.